Reservations and Information (270) 809-4770

 Student Use of Vehicles

-The motor pool head must recommend that a student be authorized to use MSU vehicles.
+The motor pool head must recommend that a student be authorized to use Murray State vehicles.
 The Request for Student Driver Authorization Packets are available from the motor pool.
 The packet contains a Guidelines and Procedures booklet, a Request for Student Driver Authorization form, and handouts covering van safety, seatbelt usage, and other information as required.
 Authorization for student use of vehicles must be renewed annually.
 All student operators will have a current motor vehicle record check on file.
 Any passenger car may be assigned to a student.
 To drive a van, students must be at least 21 years of age, and complete the van driver coaching program

 Cost for use of passenger vehicles, repair 'deductibles,' or any other charges are charged to user departments via the inter-account billing system.